 One of the most amazing things about reading is that for the moment your eyes attach to the words of your freshly opened book your mind and imagination becomes transported into a new world.
 Through books and stories, we are able to see the world differently, through the eyes of very different people.

 Of course, we can always imagine what it may be like to be someone else.
-But in what other way can we truly look through the eyes of another life?
+But in what different way can we truly look through the eyes of another life?

 Walking in someone else shoes through books teaches us compassion on a different level, we can discover others emotions through words because it is a deep and intimate experience.
 Unlike movies, it is just us and the book.
 Just us and the writer’s soul.